 Environmental remediation is a process that is used to safeguard the environment and protect human health by removing contaminants and pollutants from surface water, groundwater, sediment, soil, and other parts of the environment.
-Bulk movement, chemical, and biological environmental remediation systems are used, which is typically implemented alongside environmental monitoring or other environmental remediation services.
+Bulk movement, chemical, and biological environmental remediation systems are used, which are typically implemented alongside environmental monitoring or other environmental remediation services.

 Why Are Environmental Remediation Services Important?